inblockio/aqua-docs/Aqua_Protocol.md

 <!-- -->

--   As the file is wrapped in the verification_protocol, it's transport can be a fully separated concern.
+-   As the file is wrapped in the verification_protocol, its transport can be a fully separated concern.

 An alternative solution would be chunking the file into a maximum